b-mian/misarch-go/README.md

   docker-compose-base.yaml    service + db + dapr sidecar definition
 ```

-## Building & running
+## Building & Running

-Prebuilt upstream images no longer apply to the business services — they build
+Prebuilt upstream images no longer apply to the business services, they build
 locally from this repo (BuildKit required, default in modern Docker):

 ```sh